What role do Police play in the event of a reported home invasion?

-Many police departments make public education an important component of their crime-fighting strategy, so you can turn to them for advice on preventing a home invasion.
+Many Police departments make public education an important part of their crime-fighting strategy, so you can turn to them for advice on preventing a home invasion.

-Education is also provided by many police departments through outreach initiatives such as participation in public forums and the running of school-based programs.
+Police departments also run many outreach initiatives such as participation in public forums and community meetings.